-VineView’s technology relies on computer vision, advanced machine learning algorithms and aerial based sensor to help growers make responsive and informed vineyard management.
+VineView’s technology relies on computer vision, advanced machine learning algorithms, and aerial-based sensors to help growers make responsive and informed vineyard management.

 My 2 cents: AI today is not replacing farmers (growers), it’s really just helping them out by providing insights and bettering processes.

 I just scrolled back to the beginning of this article and back to this point.

 Yes, to that point (.), and I realize that this article is one of the most comprehensive Examples of Artificial Intelligence applications on the internet.

 And yet, the feeling is that in comparison to how comprehensive AIs applications are in the real world today, this article is mere the tip of the iceberg.